-DIRECTIONS EXPLANATION • Check yes to 4 if the applicant certifies that funding from this grant will not be used for best management practices for which the DNR or local unit of government included a previous offer of cost sharing as part of a NR 151 notice or county notice that meets requirements of NR 151.09 or NR 151.095.
+DIRECTIONS EXPLANATION Check yes to 4 if the applicant certifies that funding from this grant will not be used for BMPfor which the DNR or local unit of government included a previous offer of cost sharing as part of a NR 151 notice or county notice that meets requirements of NR 151.09 or NR 151.095.
 BMPs for which there has been a previous offer of cost sharing as part of a NR 151 notice or county notice that meets requirements of NR 151.09 or NR 151.095 are not eligible for TRM funding.
-Check Yes to 5 if the county, in which the project resides, has a strategy in an approved county Land &amp; Water Resources Management Plan (LWRMP), and updated workplan, or an Inter-Governmental Agreement with the DNR to implement agricultural performance standards and prohibitions contained in NR 151.
+Check Yes to 5 if the county, in which the project resides, has a strategy in an approved county Land & Water Resources Management Plan (LWRMP), and updated workplan, or an Inter-Governmental Agreement with the DNR to implement agricultural performance standards and prohibitions contained in NR 151.
 Check Yes to 6 if the project is consistent with the resource goals, objectives, or activities identified in the LWRMP, plan amendment, or work plan under s.
 ATCP 50.12, Wis.
 Adm.
 Code.
-Provide page numbers and a web link or attach hard copy of the pages.
+Provide page numbers and a URL or attach hard copy of the pages.
 A qualifying strategy to implement state agricultural performance standards and prohibitions must include all of the activities listed below.
 Inform and educate landowners/operators required to comply with performance standards and prohibitions.
 Conduct compliance status inventories based on records reviews and on-site visits.
 Document inventory results and maintain compliance status records.
 Report inventory results and continuing compliance requirements to landowners/operators.
-Identify best management practices to achieve compliance.
-Apply for grants from the Department of Natural Resources or work to secure grants from other state, federal, or local sources to provide cost sharing to landowners/operators to achieve compliance with PS&amp;Ps.
-Develop cost-share agreements and provide for technical assistance to landowners/operators to achieve compliance with PS&amp;Ps.
-Assist the Department of Natural Resources at its request in drafting NR 151 notices to landowners/operators.
+Identify BMPs to achieve compliance.
+Apply for grants from the DNR or work to secure grants from other state, federal, or local sources to provide cost sharing to landowners/operators to achieve compliance with performance standards and prohibitions (PS&Ps).
+Develop cost-share agreements and provide for technical assistance to landowners/operators to achieve compliance with PS&Ps.
+Assist the DNR at its request in drafting NR 151 notices to landowners/operators.
 Fulfill annual program reporting requirements.